We're here if you need help

 Understanding the standard VNC Server authentication schemes¶

-The standard authentication schemes for your subscription are available from VNC Server’s Options > Security page:
+The standard authentication schemes for your subscription and platform are available from VNC Server’s Options > Security page:

 VNC Server (this should be at least 6 case-sensitive characters long, and can include